Reasons to Do Food Challenges

 Furthermore, sometimes the reactions are not related to food but are brought on by other things such as medications, toxins, parasites, allergen exposures by inhalation or contact, viral illness, exercise, or panic.

 3. Verify whether a patient has outgrown food allergies.

 Many children born allergic to milk, egg, wheat or soy outgrow their food allergies by their third to sixth birthday.
-Studies over the past few years have even shown that about 20 percent of children with allergic reactions to peanut and about 10 percent of children with allergic reactions to tree nuts may outgrow their sensitivity.
+Studies have also shown that about 20 percent of children with allergic reactions to peanut and about 10 percent of children with allergic reactions to tree nuts may outgrow their sensitivity.
 A carefully performed food challenge can safely document when the food can be returned to the diet or at least when the likelihood of a significant reaction is drastically reduced.

 4. Discover the degree of sensitivity.

 Discovering the degree of sensitivity is another reason for performing food challenges, although this is the least common of the above reasons why we perform food challenges.